Travel Postcard: 48 hours in Seoul

 9 a.m. - Start the day at the Changdeokgung Palace, which served as a royal villa in Joseon Dynasty and reflects ancient Korea's mindset that nature is beautiful in itself.
 Only one acre out of 74 acres of gardens at Changdeok consists of man-made buildings and ponds.
 Take a stroll and take in not only walls and pavilions, but also the sky and clouds mirrored on the water, the murmuring of a stream along the valleys, and the breeze that touches leaves and flowers, tranquil joys of nature once experienced by kings and queens.

-12 p.m. - Have lunch at Sanneri (www.sanneri.com) near Changdeokgung Palace, which offers meals centred on Bulgogi, a national dish made with marinated, thinly sliced beef.
+12 p.m. - Have lunch at Sanneri (www.sanneri.com) near Changdeokgung Palace, which offers meals centered on Bulgogi, a national dish made with marinated, thinly sliced beef.

 2 p.m. - Head for the Leeum Gallery near the Hyatt hotel in Itaewon, an art gallery owned by the Lee family that owns the Samsung conglomerate, Korea's richest.
 Made up of radically different architectural styles, it has an extensive collection of traditional ceramics and Buddhist art as well as contemporary Korean paintings and sculptures.
 The gallery offers English language service for exhibitions on weekends.